Azure/enterprise-azure-policy-as-code/README.md

   - Owner role at subscription for deploying to your EPAC development subscription
   - Owner role at subscription for deploying to your EPAC test subscription
 - Per Azure tenant at your highest Management Group (called rootScope in EPAC vernacular)
-  - Security Reader and Policy Reader (custom) or Policy Contributor roles for planning the EPAC prod deployment
+  - Security Reader and EPAC Policy Reader (custom) or Policy Contributor roles for planning the EPAC prod deployment
   - Security Reader and Policy Contributor for deploying Policies, Initiatives and Assignments in the EPAC prod environment
   - User Administrator for assigning roles to the Assignments' Managed Identities (for remediation tasks) in the EPAC prod environment